debangshimandal/tution/README.md

-# tution
+# python codes
-This repo will contain codes from my tution
+This repo will contain codes from my python codes